-Multiple myeloma is a rare, incurable blood cancer of the plasma cells, a type of white blood cell which originates in the bone marrow.3,4 Plasma cells produce antibodies that help fight infection.4
+Multiple myeloma is a rare blood cancer of the plasma cells, a type of white blood cell which originates in the bone marrow.3,4 Plasma cells produce antibodies that help fight infection.4

 Multiple myeloma symptoms can vary from person to person.
-Some patients experience no symptoms at all.
-Others may experience some of the following symptoms:5,6
+Patients with early-stage disease may experience few or mild symptoms.
+Patients with active multiple myeloma may experience some of the following symptoms:5,6

 Though it can be diagnosed in younger people, multiple myeloma is most common in people between the ages of 65-74.

 Multiple myeloma is slightly more common in men than in women.
-Approximately 53 percent of new cases diagnosed in the U.S. in 2018 will be in men.
+Just over half of new cases diagnosed will be in men.

 African Americans are more than twice as likely to develop multiple myeloma as white Americans.
 The reason is unknown.

-A person with a sibling or parent with multiple myeloma is more likely to develop the disease than someone who does not have family history.
+A person with a sibling or parent with multiple myeloma may be more likely to develop the disease than someone who does not.
 However, this only accounts for a small percentage of diagnoses.

 Following diagnosis, your physician will assess whether or not you need to begin treatment.
 If you are not exhibiting symptoms of multiple myeloma, you may not need to begin therapy.
 However, if you do require treatment, your physician will work with you to find the best treatment option to try to get you into remission, which is a decrease or disappearance of signs and symptoms of multiple myeloma.8

-Unfortunately, the disease returns in nearly all patients.9 This is known as a relapse and multiple myeloma is often characterized by recurring cycles of relapse and remission.10 For this reason, patients with multiple myeloma often need several different combinations of therapies during their journey with the disease.11Find out more about managing multiple myelomaBegin creating your Myeloma MVP,
+Unfortunately, the disease returns in nearly all patients.9 This is known as a relapse and the treatment of multiple myeloma is often characterized by recurring cycles of relapse and remission.10 For this reason, patients with multiple myeloma often need several different combinations of therapies during their treatment journey.11Find out more about managing multiple myelomaBegin creating your Myeloma MVP,

 We look forward to sharing updates in the futureClose window